Instant in the browser

 Yes.
 Teams use Slack-style mockups in onboarding flows, SOPs, product walkthroughs, and internal process visuals.

 Use PNG for documents, decks, and static mockups.
-Use MP4 when you want message pacing, handoff order, or thread progression to unfold on screen.
+Use video when you want message pacing, handoff order, or thread progression to unfold on screen.

 Use these pages when you want a more specific starting point, a closer platform match, or a clearer answer before you open the editor.